thenewbio/Encryption-in-Flutter/README.md

 ## Getting Started

-This project is the starting point to what encrpytion is all about.
+This project is the starting point to what encrpytion and cryptography is all about.